Kaholo/kaholo-plugin-mssql/README.md

 To get the size of only the specified table, select a table using the drop-down autocomplete.
 To get the size of all tables in the database, select "All" or leave this parameter unconfigured.

 ## Method: Create User
-Creates a new User account.
-If provided a role or DB\Table Permission Scope, the method also give the user the specified permissions and role.
+Create SQL Server Authenticated User with Login.
+It does not create Windows authenticated users or those without login or new users for existing logins.
+If provided a role the method also gives the user the specified role.
 The method runs as a single transaction so if any part fails, no changes take effect.

 ### Parameter: Username
 The name of the user to create.